vlazzarini/MUSICV/README.md

 - The FLT unit generator is missing.
 - Variable setting in pass1 and pass3 is doubtful.
 - Sampling rate is fixed.
-- Stereo output is broken.
+- Although stereo output is possible now in pass3, it needs to be hardcoded (by setting I(8) = 1).